 Yad Ezer La-Haver requests your generous support to help

-distribute 400 hot meals to Shoshana and other Holocaust survivors every day for one year.
+distribute 400 hot meals to other Holocaust survivors every day for one year.
 These elderly and lonely people are waiting for us to knock on their door.
 We need your help to help them.

 Together, we can ensure that they live their final years in dignity.